 A few years ago, Dr. John Kelly, a Harvard Psychiatrist, published a study about the benefits of 12-step meeting attendance.
 His study included over 300 young people ages 18-24.
 He found that people who attended three or more meetings a week (and also shared in at least one of those meetings) had higher rates of abstinence than people who attended less than three meetings (or no meetings) on a weekly basis.
 You can read more about Dr. Kelly’s study here.

 SOBA College Recovery has strong ties to the local recovery community.
-Several SOBA College Recovery Alumni are not full-time students and attend local meetings.
+Several SOBA College Recovery Alumni are now full-time students and attend local meetings.
 They are fantastic role models for the current SOBA College Recovery clients.
-Once a week, SOBA College Recovery hosts an evening, non-denominational 12-step meeting where we acknowledge recovery milestones with celebration and share together our experience strength and hope.
-As clients progress, they become more independent and start to go to meetings on their own and begin to develop their own network of people they rely on for guidance, strength, support, and experience.
+Once a week, SOBA College Recovery hosts an evening, non-denominational 12-step meeting where we acknowledge recovery milestones with celebration and share our experiences of strength and hope.
+As clients progress, they become more independent and start going to meetings on their own and begin developing their own network of people they rely on for guidance, strength, support, and experience.